waynephillips/cloud-native-development/docs/devops/overview.md

 Both Dev and Ops teams have access to the automation management tool (Azure DevOps).
 Every change in configuration or code needs to go through the DevOps pipeline.

-An Embedded Security Specialist has full owner-level access to the subscription (not shown in the diagram) who can grant others access to cloud resources.
+A Security Solutions Specialist has full owner-level access to the subscription (not shown in the diagram) who can grant others access to cloud resources.

 ### Access to Environments
 The chart below shows the access given to different roles in the context of environments: